dimsome/com-bridge/README.md

 (Bridging not possible at the moment, only base contracts deployed because of missing crosschain messaging protocol)

+### CoW-Swap (Honorable mention)

+While we don't use CoW-Swap directly, we are inspired by their approach of Coincidence of intents and use a similar approach to match orders.
+Isn't it a purrrfect extension of their idea?

 ## How to use it

 Run the front end app locally: